vadimsj/redland-renovations/README.md

     - Due to constraints of using HTML5 and CSS3, only ensure a simple but accessible layout.

     - Feature requirements:
-      - The website is static but responsive.
+      - Website is static but responsive.
       - The website is intuitive and user-friendly.
       -  Website is accessible on various devices.
       - Website is accessible to audience of all ages and technical abilities.
+      - The website is built mobile first approach

    -  Content requirements:
       -  Key information about the company is easily accessible.
-      -  The website is visually engaging, featuring a multitude of images across its pages.
+      -  Website is visually engaging, featuring a multitude of images across its pages.
       - Content is presented in a format that is easy for users to understand and absorb.
-      - The website is presented in a professional yet friendly manner.
+      - Website is presented in a professional yet friendly manner.
-      - The website has only essential content and serves solely as an introductory presentation.
+      - Website has only essential content and serves solely as an introductory presentation.
-      - The website instills confidence and prompts visitors to initiate contact with the company.
+      - Website instills confidence and prompts visitors to initiate contact with the company.

 - Structure
-  - The website is designed as a single landing page.
+  - Website is designed as a single landing page.
-  - The website has single primary call-to-action for its visitors.
+  - Website has single primary call-to-action for its visitors.
-  - The website is structured to guide visitors towards the primary call-to-action.
+  - Website is structured to guide visitors towards the primary call-to-action.

-  - The website is divided into the following sections or pages:
+  - Website is divided into the following sections or pages:
     -  Home
     -  Services
     -  Gallery
     -  About Us
     -  Contact

-  - The website features a navigation bar with the following links:
+  - Website features a navigation bar with the following links:
     - Services
     - Gallery
     - Contact